-The faculty at the Dance Masters of America Student Honors Intensive Program (SHIP) is selected by the National Advisory Committee who goes to great lengths to find not only good teachers but more importantly faculty members who are willing to share the enormous amount of knowledge and talent they have with those in attendance.
+The faculty at the Dance Masters of America Student Honors Intensive Programs (SHIP) are selected by the National Advisory Committee who goes to great lengths to find not only good teachers but more importantly faculty members who are willing to share the enormous amount of knowledge and talent they have with those in attendance.
 The Dance Masters of America SHIP is a learning experience unsurpassed by any other similar program.
 Its unique focus on technique, teaching skills, and a nurturing of camaraderie among fellow attendees makes this a week no teacher can afford to miss.
 This program is highly recommended for advanced student in pursuit of a possible career in dance.

-The faculty for our Student Honors Intensive Program includes those Artists and Master Teachers who specialize in Ballet, Pointe, Jazz, Tap, Modern, Musical Theatre, Children’s Work, Modern, Lyrical, Acrobatics, Choreography, and other related subjects.
+The faculty for our Student Honors Intensive Programs includes those Artists and Master Teachers who specialize in Ballet, Pointe, Jazz, Tap, Modern, Musical Theatre, Children’s Work, Modern, Lyrical, Acrobatics, Choreography, and other related subjects.

-The Dance Masters of America Student Honors Intensive Program is also supported by a dedicated team of dance education professionals working behind the scenes in establishing a strong foundation in the program’s curriculum, providing administrative support in moving the week along smoothly, answering students' questions and providing help, and making the week a pleasant and learning experience for all.
+The Dance Masters of America Student Honors Intensive Programs are also supported by a dedicated team of dance education professionals working behind the scenes in establishing a strong foundation in the program’s curriculum, providing administrative support in moving the week along smoothly, answering students' questions and providing help, and making the week a pleasant and learning experience for all.
 As such, they are continuously improving the SHIP in the best interests of the organization and hopefully our future dancers and member.

 Rich Ashworth began dancing early in life at the Legein Dance Academy of Performing Arts, as well as conventions and workshops around New England.
 After receiving a BFA in dance from the University at Buffalo, Richard apprenticed the Lehrerdance Company also performing as a guest principle for Configurations Dance Theatre and Pick of the Crop Dance Company.
 While in Buffalo he also performed and battled as a member of the DFC and The Future Crews.
 Richard then moved to Chicago to join the ranks of Chicago Tap Theatre and Chicago Dance Crash.
 He is a frequent faculty member of Dance Masters of Americas National Convention, Teachers Training Program, and Chapter Conventions, as well as teaching internationally in Mexico, Spain, and France.

-CREHAN, TRESSA GORMAN
+CREHAN, TRESSA GORMAN - NORTH

 Tressa Gorman Crehan has been on the dance faculty at the University at Buffalo, State University of New York, for over 30 years where she was a recipient of the prestigious Milton Plesur Excellence in Teaching Award.
 She is a member of the National Dance Education, American College Dance Association and the New York Dance Education Association, and has proudly served on the Board of Directors of the latter two.
 Tressa’s specialty lies in dance education, choreography and the creative process, and she has international and national recognition for her work.
 Her choreography credits range from concert dance to theatrical productions to computer generated choreography.
 Tressa has been awarded numerous grants for her research in dance technology and choreographic process.